iyeoda/ianyeo-com/ZOHO_SETUP_GUIDE.md

 **Problem: "No services found" error**
 - ✅ Verify you have at least one active service in Zoho Bookings
 - ✅ Check that the service is enabled for online booking
-- ✅ Ensure your OAuth token has `zohobookings.data.CREATE` scope
+- ✅ Ensure your OAuth token has `ZohoBookings.operation.ALL` scope

 **Problem: "Availability not loading"**
 - ✅ Check your Zoho Bookings availability settings (working hours set)